alexcg1/space_education/README.md

 ## Offline Structure

 Teachers, props, classrooms, textbooks, and so on.
 These are highly dependent on conditions on the ground, so let's cross that bridge when we come to it.

+### Fab Labs/Hackerspaces/Makerspaces

+Participants will need access to certain tools and facilities for many of the activities in the curriculum.
+We encourage partnering with a local Fab Lab or makerspace, to give participants exposure to the maker community and real-world tool use.

 <hr>